marcloeb/rareskills/rsWeek13/DVT_12_Climber.md

 data[2] = abi.encodeWithSignature("transferOwnership(address)", address(this));
 ```

 But how to pass the test `(getOperationState(id) != OperationState.ReadyForExecution)` in the execution function?
 It comes after the functioncall.
 If it would be before the function call, the attack above would be impossible.
-Still I need to pass the test.
+Still I need to pass the test, this works only if all elements are available.

 ```àpache
+function getOperationId(address[] calldata targets, uint256[] calldata values, bytes[] calldata dataElements, bytes32 salt) public pure returns (bytes32) {
+   return keccak256(abi.encode(targets, values, dataElements, salt));
+}
 ```

 So it is obvious to schedule the task myself.
 Here I lost quite some time, because I wanted to make a call like this: